mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Resolving Conflicts

 In the networked physics sample, all packets flow through the host, making the host the _arbiter_.
-In other words, the host decides which state updates to accept, and which to ignore and subsequently correct.
+In other words, the host decides which updates to accept, and which updates to ignore and subsequently correct.

 To apply these corrections we need some way for the host to override guests and say, no, you don't have authority or ownership over this cube, and you should accept this update.
 We also need some way for the host to determine _ordering_ for guest interactions with the world, so if one client experiences a burst of lag and delivers a bunch of packets late, these packets won't take precedence over more recent actions from other guests.